 Nike Air Max Flair History

-The first design to display the Air-Sole unit was the Air Max 1 released on March 26, 1987, along with the first television commercial of the Nike.
+The first design to display the Air-Sole unit was the Nike Air Max 1 released on March 26, 1987, along with the first television commercial of Nike.
 The Air Max was part of the Air Pack that features Air Trainer 1, Air Sock, Air Revolution and Air Safari.

-The presence of air window at the sole and different frame colors made it look so different from the usual sneakers.
+The presence of the air window at the sole and different frame colors made it look so different from the usual sneakers.
 This design has been continually reinvented each year making it adaptable and customizable infinitely.

 Thirty years later, the Air Max silhouette is still going strong.
 Nike released VaporMax last March 26, 2017, to celebrate the big 3-0 years of Air Max 1.
 The Nike Air Max Flair is another modern execution of the Air Max profile.

-The Nike Air Max Flair was inspired by the simplicity of the Nike Presto, the asymmetrical lacing system of the Nike Footscape and a full-length Air-Sole unit with large “Air” graphic on the upper inspired by the Nike Air More Uptempo.
+The simplicity of the Nike Presto inspired the Nike Air Max Flair, the asymmetrical lacing system of the Nike Footscape and a full-length Air-Sole unit with large “Air” graphics on the mesh upper was inspired by the Nike Air More Uptempo.

 - Nike Swoosh is displayed in a minimal fashion.
-The Swoosh was subtly printed on the tongue and on the heel.
+The Swoosh was subtly printed on the tongue and the heel.